 Do you see a pattern yet?

-Each one of these emails strives to provide value rather than demand anything from the customer.
+Each one of these emails provides value rather than demand a purchase.

 They all initiate the customer-business relationship by giving something meaningful.

 When they do ask for something, readers are more likely to respond.